fabric8-ui/fabric8-ux/CODE-GUIDELINES.md

 ### @extend:{}

-Treat @extend:{} with resect.
+Treat @extend:{} with respect.
 Use @extend:{} only for maintaining relationships within selectors.
 If two selectors are characteristically similar, that is the perfect use-case for @extend:{}.
 If they are unrelated but share some rules, a @mixin might suit you better.

 - Stick to extending placeholders, not existing CSS selectors.
 Use extend on %placeholders primarily, not on actual selectors.
 - Extend a placeholder as few times as possible in order to avoid side effects.